 And of course he took the bait.
 He could not resist tweeting about it the very next day.

-Speakers included U.S. Reps.
+The march included numerous speakers, such as: U.S. Reps.
 Ted Lieu, Brad Sherman, State Sen. Mike McGuire and County Supervisor Sheila Kueh.
 I was there when Justine Bateman took the stage.
-I also witnessd Los Angeles Councilmember David Ryu, get greeting like a rock star when he spoke towards the end.
+I also witnessed Los Angeles Council member David Ryu, get a rock star reception when he stepped to the mic.
+People went nuts.

 I didn’t want to go at first.
 My ass lagged, but I’m glad I went and took part in something much bigger than myself.
 Let’s keep resisting, marching, protesting and posting photos to let the administration know that we will not grow weary.

 It’s also nice to be part of something YUGE that irritates the fuck out of him.